Thursday, November 21, 2024

 GPU 2GB-4GB vRAM dGPU 4GB vRAM +6GB vRAM dGPU

-CPU Core i5(10th-13th gen)
+CPU Core i5(11th-14th gen)

-Ryzen 5 (4rd-7th gen)
+Ryzen 5 (5th-8th gen)

-Core i5/Core i7 “H” (10th-13th)
+Core i5/Core i7 “H” (11th-14th)

-Ryzen 5/Ryzen 7 “H” (4th-7th )
+Ryzen 5/Ryzen 7 “H” (5th-8th )

-Core i7/Core i9 “HK” “H” (9th-13th)
+Core i7/Core i9 “HK” “H” (9th-14th)

-Ryzen 7th 4th-7th gen (“H” “HX”)
+Ryzen 7th 5th-7th gen (“H” “HX”)

 RAM 8GB RAM 16GB 32-64GB

-a) Small : 90% of YOU fall into this category (Civil engineers, Architects, engineering students).
+a) Small : 90% of you fall into this category (Civil engineers, Architects, engineering students).

-c) Large: CAD engineers designing large scale machinery or very large buildings on multiple sheets for a company need at least 6GB vRAM.
+c) Large: CAD engineers designing large scale machinery or very large buildings on multiple sheets need at least 6GB vRAM.
 As for very very very large scale designs if the overall design is going to be split into several files ( to work collaboratively on this project) , 6GB vRAM will be okay.

 CPU

 Drawing/Drafting/Viewport: When it comes to drawing/designing AutoCAD is not multi-threaded.
 That means it doesn’t care about # Cores but rather ‘speed’.
 Thus it’s always better to pick the CPU with the highest clock speed you can afford.
-Here’s a quick summary:

-Rendering: The more cores the faster the rendering.
-However all high-end CPUs have at least 6 cores and the wekaest CPUs have 4-6 #cores so it should not be a concern.
+Rendering: When it comes to rendering, the more cores the faster the rendering.
+However all modern CPUs have at least 6 cores plenty for fast renders.

 GPU